NoaWo/Flow-Free-Solver/README.md

 ## Our Flow Free Solver

-After run Arc Consistency first, we have more constrained space of the problem, i.e. problem space is reduced.
-We defiend a constrained version of the problem, with fixed cells (that determined in Arc Consistency).
+We run Arc Consistency first, get more constrained space of the problem, i.e. problem space is reduced.
+Then we define a constrained version of the problem, with fixed cells (which determined in Arc Consistency).
 On that constrained version of the problem, we run the Paths Based Solver and get great solutions!

 <p float="center" align="center">
 <img align="center" width="501" alt="Screenshot 2024-03-07 at 1 28 56" src="https://github.com/NoaWo/Flow-Game-Solver/assets/135462814/6a06ee21-d123-468a-adb8-9f2c3d35e9db">